 Hospital staff should check your central line every day to make sure it is in the right place and to look for signs of infection.
 The gauze or tape over the site should be changed if it is dirty.

 How You Can Help During Your Hospital Stay

 Make sure not to touch your central line unless you have washed your hands.

 - Is leaking, or the catheter is cut or cracked

-You can take a shower when your doctor says it is okay to do so.
+You can take a shower when your doctor says it is OK to do so.
 Your nurse will help you cover your central line when you shower to keep it clean and dry.

 Signs of Infection to Watch for

 If you notice any of these signs of infection, tell your doctor or nurse right away.